-Al Underwood is a consummate professional with all things Horses and Teaching Actors how to safely ride on screen both in and out of Battle.
+Al Underwood is a consummate professional with all things Horses, History and Teaching Actors how to safely ride on screen both in and out of Battle.
 A member of the Horses in Action Foundation, Al has joined the Historical Drama Elijah and George, A Revolutionary Tale as Horse Wrangler, Actor Trainer and Cast as Loyalist British Dragoon SGT.
 Benjamin English.

 Actors learn to ride for the silver screen in Albemarle